Insomnia — a disturbing sleep disturbance!

 Insomnia is probably the most common sleep-related complaint along with daytime drowsiness.
 As with fever, it is not a disease, but a symptom.
 Insomnia affects nearly everyone at some point in their lives.
 Anxiety about a presentation or exam, psychological stress, environmental factors (such as noise, temperature changes, etc.), and pain can cause any person to have changes in her/his sleeping patterns.
 Look for clues in your own life that may suggest why the insomnia begins and ends at the same time each month.
 It is only you who knows your lifestyle best and is able to judge what's causing your sleeplessness.

 There could be a number of causes of insomnia that are affecting you.
 For some people stress or anxiety can disrupt sleep patterns, others feel compelled to stay up late to finish work or socialize, and others sleep poorly when they aren't getting enough exercise.
 In certain environments, say a prestigious college or university, friends or acquaintances sometimes end up competing to see who can "get by" on the least amount of sleep.
 Could any of these factors be playing a role for you?
 If the insomnia is interfering with your work or studies, or your general quality of life, you may want to visit a sleep specialist.
-Students at Columbia can make an appointment at Medical Services to discuss their sleeping problems and whether a referral for a sleep specialist is in order; log on to Open Communicator or call x4-2284 to make an appointment.

 If you are a woman it's possible that your menstrual cycle is playing a role in your monthly bouts of insomnia.
 Consider what else is going on in your life on a monthly basis: Do you have an event that could be causing you anxiety?
 Do you have a medical treatment or routine that may be playing a role?
 Do you have a regular financial commitment that causes you to worry?
 When you visit a health care provider, they may ask you to keep a journal of your daily events and any sleep problems.
 Journaling this way can help you identify patterns that you may otherwise miss.